How to Perform an In-Depth Technical SEO Audit

 Check your website architecture

-Website architecture is another important point in your technical SEO audit.
+Website architecture is another important point in your SEO audit.
 The clearer your architecture is, the easier it is for search engines to crawl it, thus:

 1. Analyze your site structure, as it can influence your ranking.
 The most popular types are: a tree model (hierarchical), a sequential model (linear), a network model (webbed), and a database model, see which one suits you.